zorchenhimer/go-studybox/cmd/README.md

 the ROM into a subdirectory and writes a `.json` file with metadata.
 Packing does the reverse using the `.json` metadata file.

+# sbx2wav

+Encode a `.studybox` ROM into a WAV audio file.
+Conversion is currently a bit shaky and hasn't been confirmed to work on hardware.
+Timing between the data and the recorded audio could also use a little more work.

 # script-decode

 Decode script segments from an unpacked `.studybox` ROM file.
 Labels and a